Back to: Design Patterns in C# With Real-Time Examples

 Implementation of Proxy Design Pattern in C# (Protection Proxy):

 Please have a look at the following diagram.
-As you can see in the following diagram, on the right-hand side, we have a shared computer that has a shared folder.
+As you can see in the following diagram, we have a shared computer with a shared folder on the right-hand side.
 On the left-hand side, we have employees who are working on a software farm.
-The shared computer contains a shared folder that contains confidential information and only the employee having the role of Manager and CEO can access this shared folder and perform the Read-Write operations.
-On the other hand, if the employee is a developer, then it should not allow access to the shared folder.
-That is we need to do some kind of protection.
+The shared computer contains a shared folder that contains confidential information, and only the employee having the role of Manager and CEO can access this shared folder and perform the Read-Write operations.
+On the other hand, if the employee is a developer, it should not allow access to the shared folder.
+That is, we need to do some protection.
 In scenarios like this, the Protection Proxy can be handy.

-What we can do here is, in between the employees and the shared computer we need to introduce the Folder Proxy.
-What this Folder proxy can do is, it will check if the employee’s role is Manager or CEO, then it allows the employee to access the shared folder and perform the read-write operation.
-On the other hand, if the employee role is Developer, then it will say you don’t have permission to access this folder.
-That kind of protection logic we can write using the Proxy Design Pattern.
-Here, within the Folder Proxy, we need to write the logic to filter the incoming requests.
+What we can do here is, in between the employees and the shared computer, we need to introduce the Folder Proxy.
+What this Folder proxy can do is it will check if the employee’s role is Manager or CEO, and then it allows the employee to access the shared folder and perform the read-write operation.
+On the other hand, if the employee role is Developer, it will say you don’t have permission to access this folder.
+We use that kind of protection logic we can write using the Proxy Design Pattern.
+Within the Folder Proxy, we must write the logic to filter the incoming requests.

-Now, I hope you understood the Proxy Design Pattern.
+Now, I hope you understand the Proxy Design Pattern.
 Let us proceed and implement the above example using the Proxy Design Pattern in C# step by step.

 Step 1: Creating the Employee class

-Create a class file with the name Employee.cs and then copy and paste the following code into it.
-As you can see, this is a very simple class having three properties i.e. Username, Password, and Role and we are also having one Parameterized constructor to initialize these data members.
+Create a class file named Employee.cs and copy and paste the following code.
+As you can see, this is a very simple class having three properties, i.e., Username, Password, and Role, and we also have one Parameterized constructor to initialize these data members.

 namespace ProxyDesignPattern { public class Employee { public string Username { get; set; } public string Password { get; set; } public string Role { get; set; } public Employee(string username, string password, string role) { Username = username; Password = password; Role = role; } } }